bobholt/coding-standards/src/documents/pages/html.html.md

 Use a new line for every block-level element.
 If they are children of other block-level elements, they should be indented.

-It is acceptable for `* ` elements to be placed all on one line if the whitespace around them causes display issues (typically seen in horizontal layouts with `display: inline-block;`).
+It is acceptable for `<li>` elements to be placed all on one line if the whitespace around them causes display issues (typically seen in horizontal layouts with `display: inline-block;`).

 ### Protocol-Relative URLs ###